 7. System Center Mobile Device Manager

-Organizations run on Servers and Clients for their related operations, but with the advent of smartphones with an equal computing power, mobile devices also have joined the bandwagon for operations carried out in organizations.
+Organizations run on Servers and Clients for their related operations, but with the advent of smartphones with equal computing power, mobile devices also have joined the bandwagon for operations carried out in organizations.
 System Center Mobile Device Manager (MDM) joins hands with System Center Configuration Manager (SCCM) to handle all the life cycle stages from inception to completion for all mobile devices and in simple words, MDM is to mobile devices what SCCM is for servers.
 Provisioning, monitoring, updating, securing, wiping the devices are all the activities that can be done with MDM.

 8. System Center Essentials